Horrid Henry: The Movie: Plot

+Meanwhile, Vic Van Wrinkle, the corrupt headmaster of the prestigious Brick House School, influences the school inspectors to close down Ashton Primary, the school Henry attends, hoping to profit from an influx of new students.
+The inspectors encourage Henry's pranks, resulting in Miss Battle-Axe and her colleague, Miss Lovely, being dismissed for failing to maintain discipline.
+Furthermore, Miss Oddbod prohibits Henry's band, the Zero Zombies, from entering the talent contest.

-Due to having to fire two teachers, Ashton Primary is on the brink of closing, Henry's Great Aunt Greta offers to pay for Henry to attend an all-girls private academy (thinking Henry is a girl) and his younger brother, Perfect Peter, to attend Brick House.
+With Ashton Primary on the brink of closing, Henry's Great Aunt Greta offers to pay for Henry to attend an all-girls private academy (thinking Henry is a girl) and his younger brother, Perfect Peter, to attend Brick House.
 Miss Lovely applies for a job at Brick House and spies on Van Wrinkle; she is captured, but passes notes about Van Wrinkle's plan to Peter.
-Meanwhile, Henry and Margaret (who has also been transferred to the school) are attacked because the students are unhappy with a boy in their school and they escape from the girls' school.

-Henry and the Zero Zombies compete in the talent contest, hoping that their win will make them famous enough that Ashton Primary will not close.
-The band wins the contest, but Mrs Oddbod informs Henry that fame is irrelevant in this case.
+After Henry escapes from his new school with the help of Margaret, who has also been transferred there, he and the Zero Zombies compete in the talent contest, hoping that a victory will garner enough fame to save Ashton Primary from closure.
+They win the contest, but Miss Oddbod informs Henry that fame is irrelevant in this case and that Ashton Primary School will close regardless.

-Henry is later invited onto a game show (one of Henry’s favourite TV shows) known as 2 Cool 4 School and Margaret suggests that they use the cash prize to bribe the school inspectors to leave Ashton Primary alone.
+Henry later receives an invitation to participate in the game show 2 Cool 4 School, and Margaret suggests they use the cash prize to bribe the school inspectors into leaving Ashton Primary alone.
 In the final round of the game, Henry is confronted by Miss Battle-Axe, who challenges him to spell "homework."
-Recalling Miss Battle-Axe's earlier admonitions and using "Oh, Henry" as a mnemonic device, he finally spells the word correctly and wins.
+Recalling Miss Battle-Axe's previous admonitions and using the phrase "Oh, Henry" as a mnemonic device, he finally spells the word correctly and wins.

 Meanwhile, Peter and his friends try to rescue Miss Lovely, but are captured by Van Wrinkle.
-Miss Lovely tricks Van Wrinkle into explaining his plan while Peter has her mobile phone on a call with Mrs Oddbod, who calls the police.
+Miss Lovely tricks Van Wrinkle into explaining his plan while Peter has her mobile phone on a call with Miss Oddbod, who contacts the police.
 Van Wrinkle attempts to escape, but falls over due to Peter tying his shoelaces together; he and the school inspectors are arrested.
-Henry offers the cash prize to Mrs Oddbod, who declines it and explains that the school has already been saved; the money is instead used for a large party at Henry's house.
+Henry offers the cash prize to Miss Oddbod, who declines it and explains that the school has already been saved.
+Instead, the money is used to throw a large party at Henry's house.